sharwell/developer.rackspace.com/docs/images/quickstart.rst

 An image task is a request to perform an asynchronous image-related operation, such as importing or exporting an image.
 The request results in the creation of a disposable task resource that can be polled for information about the status of the operation.

-After you initiate an image import or export, poll the status of the created task by using the instructions in Section 2.1.6, “Get details for a task”.
+After you initiate an image import or export, poll the status of the created task by using the instructions in Section 2.1.6, Get details for a task.
 When the task resource reaches a final status of success or failure, the poll response includes an expiration date and time stamp.
 After that expiration date and time, the disposable task resource itself expires and is subject to deletion.
 However, the result of the task, such as an imported or exported image, does not expire.

 .. include:: samples/import_image.rst